Michael Heidelberger: Education and early research career

 When Heidelberger entered Columbia University in 1905, his family moved to the Upper West Side so that he could live nearer to the school.
 He resided there for the rest of his long life.
 He received all of his academic degrees from Columbia, culminating with a Ph.D. in organic chemistry in 1911.
 His dissertation dealt with quinazoline analogs, alkaloids that his adviser, Marston Taylor Bogert, hoped—wrongly, as Heidelberger proved—would produce useful dyes when combined with phthalic acid.
 As a student he supported himself by selling Virginia hams to hotels and wholesale grocers around the city on Friday afternoons, earning up to $50 per week, and by teaching analytical chemistry under Irving Langmuir at Stevens Institute in Hoboken, New Jersey.

 Urged on by his parents, Heidelberger after graduation with his Ph.D. arranged for a visit with his former family physician, Samuel J. Meltzer, who had seen him through typhoid fever as a young child and who had since become the first chair of the Department of Physiology at the newly founded Rockefeller Institute of Medical Research.
 Meltzer curtly advised Heidelberger that he ought not to go into science, because "science is no profession for a poor man's son."
 Heidelberger quickly realized that Meltzer was testing his commitment to science, and he insisted that he wanted to become a chemist.
 Meltzer relented, and sent him on to meet with the institute's chemists, Phoebus A. T. Levene, Donald D. Van Slyke, and Walter A. Jacobs, whom Heidelberger found assembled over tea.
 They advised him to go to Europe for postdoctoral training, then a requirement for any scientist who wanted to find a position at a leading research university in the United States.

-Heidelberger took their advice and in 1911 went to Zurich to work for a year in the laboratory of the organic chemist and future Nobel Laureate Richard Willstätter at the Eidgenössische Technische Hochschule.
+Heidelberger took their advice and in 1911 went to Zürich to work for a year in the laboratory of the organic chemist and future Nobel Laureate Richard Willstätter at the Eidgenössische Technische Hochschule.
 There he perfected the synthesis of cyclooctatetraene, an important intermediate in organic research.
 Willstätter helped his somewhat impecunious American student by sharing the cost of laboratory supplies with him, arranging that when expensive materials, such as silver nitrate, were to be bought, it was his turn to pay, while Heidelberger took turns buying cheaper materials like sulfuric acid.
 "Better training than that you couldn't have," Heidelberger summed up his experience with Willstätter.
 They remained friends for three decades, through Willstätter's flight from Germany in 1938 and until his death in Switzerland in 1942.

-While visiting relatives in Germany on his return from Zurich, Heidelberger received a telegram from his father relating an offer of a position of Fellow of the Rockefeller Institute, conditional upon a personal interview and approval by the institute's director, Simon Flexner.
+While visiting relatives in Germany on his return from Zürich, Heidelberger received a telegram from his father relating an offer of a position of Fellow of the Rockefeller Institute, conditional upon a personal interview and approval by the institute's director, Simon Flexner.